tokio-rs/website/content/tokio/topics/bridging.md

 ---
 title: "Bridging with sync code"
 ---

-In most examples of using Tokio, we mark the main function with `#[tokio::main]` and make the entire project asynchronous.
+We can opt-in and out of sync and async behavior depending upon our use case by adopting any of the below ways.

-In some cases, you may need to run a small portion of synchronous code.
-For more information on that, see [`spawn_blocking`].
+ * Marking the main function with `#[tokio::main]` and making the entire project asynchronous.

-In other cases, it may be easier to structure the application as largely synchronous, with smaller or logically distinct asynchronous portions.
+ * Making the entire project asynchronous but opting out of asynchronous behavior for a small portion of code by using [`spawn_blocking`].
+ * Structuring the application as largely synchronous, with small portion of asynchronous code.
 For instance, a GUI application might want to run the GUI code on the main thread and run a Tokio runtime next to it on another thread.

-This page explains how you can isolate async/await to a small part of your project.
+This page explains how we can isolate async/await behavior to a small part of your project.

 # What `#[tokio::main]` expands to